RajeevMore/CatDogPredictionModelUsingCNN/README.md

-# Flask Web Application to Predict cat or dog image Using CNN Model
+# Flask Web Application to Predict cat or dog image Using CNN VGG Pretained Model